wazuh/wazuh-documentation/source/user-manual/ruleset/cdb-list.rst

     key1:value1
     key2:value2

 Each key has to be unique, must be followed by a colon ``:`` and an optional value.
-The values between lines can be the same as long as the key is unique.
+This value can be identical to others as long as the key is unique.

 For IP addresses the dot notation is used for subnet matches: